w3f/polkadot-wiki/docs/learn/learn-guides-test-opengov-proposals.md

 ![polkadot-chopstciks-call](../assets/governance/polkadot-chopsticks-call.png)

-After clicking the play button in the JavaScript console, the block number visible on the top left of the Polkadot JS UI should be incremented by 1.
-You can navigate to Polkadot JS UI Network > Explorer to check the emitted events and see if the call was executed successfully.
+After clicking the play button in the JavaScript console, the block number visible on the top left of the Polkadot Developer Interface should be incremented by 1.
+You can navigate to Polkadot Developer Interface Network > Explorer to check the emitted events and see if the call was executed successfully.
 You should see the errors displayed here if the call is unsuccessful.